Canon EOS 77D Review – A more affordable body we put to the test

 Autofocus

-The Canon EOS 70-300mm F4-5.6 IS II USM lens was used for all of our tests here at this location.
-It is important to note that this lens makes use of Canon’s new Nano USM technology, which is a fancy way of saying that the focusing element is able to move very quickly.
+The Canon EOS 70-300mm F4-5.6 IS II USM lens was used for all our tests here.
+It is important to note that this lens uses Canon’s new Nano USM technology, which is a fancy way of saying that the focusing element can move very quickly.
 We carried out all of our evaluations with this lens.

-The EOS 77D does not offer any autofocus customization options at all; there are no presets, no ‘focus/release’ priority, and not even any AF micro adjustment.
+The Canon EOS 77D offers no autofocus customization options; no presets, no ‘focus/release’ priority, and no AF micro adjustment.
 The only autofocus customization option available is the ‘Color Tracking’ option found in the Auto AF Point selection, which we left enabled because it is enabled by default.

-The tests that we have carried out are intended to quantify the movement of subjects at a medium distance from the camera.
-This movement includes bicycles, of course, but it is also a fair indication of how well a camera will handle topics such as children running around in the garden, for example.
-We put the Canon EOS 77D through its paces by putting it through our battery of tests using both the optical viewfinder and the Live View mode.
+The tests we have carried out are intended to quantify the movement of subjects at a medium distance from the camera.
+This movement includes bicycles, of course, but it is also a fair indication of how well a camera handles topics such as children running around in the garden.
+We put the Canon EOS 77D through its paces through our battery of tests using the optical viewfinder and the Live View mode.
 First, let’s take a look at the optical viewfinder.

 A viewfinder that uses optics.